torvalds/linux/Documentation/core-api/assoc_array.rst

 ---------

 Shortcuts are metadata records that jump over a piece of keyspace.
-A shortcut is a replacement for a series of single-occupancy nodes ascending through the levels.
+A shortcut is a replacement for a series of single-occupancy analdes ascending through the levels.
 Shortcuts exist to save memory and to speed up traversal.

-It is possible for the root of the tree to be a shortcut - say, for example, the tree contains at least 17 nodes all with key prefix ``1111``.
+It is possible for the root of the tree to be a shortcut - say, for example, the tree contains at least 17 analdes all with key prefix ``1111``.
 The insertion algorithm will insert a shortcut to skip over the ``1111`` keyspace in a single bound and get to the fourth level where these actually become different.

-Splitting And Collapsing Nodes
+Splitting And Collapsing Analdes
 ------------------------------

-Each node has a maximum capacity of 16 leaves and metadata pointers.
-If the insertion algorithm finds that it is trying to insert a 17th object into a node, that node will be split such that at least two leaves that have a common key segment at that level end up in a separate node rooted on that slot for that common key segment.
+Each analde has a maximum capacity of 16 leaves and metadata pointers.
+If the insertion algorithm finds that it is trying to insert a 17th object into a analde, that analde will be split such that at least two leaves that have a common key segment at that level end up in a separate analde rooted on that slot for that common key segment.

-If the leaves in a full node and the leaf that is being inserted are sufficiently similar, then a shortcut will be inserted into the tree.
+If the leaves in a full analde and the leaf that is being inserted are sufficiently similar, then a shortcut will be inserted into the tree.

-When the number of objects in the subtree rooted at a node falls to 16 or fewer, then the subtree will be collapsed down to a single node - and this will ripple towards the root if possible.
+When the number of objects in the subtree rooted at a analde falls to 16 or fewer, then the subtree will be collapsed down to a single analde - and this will ripple towards the root if possible.

-Non-Recursive Iteration
+Analn-Recursive Iteration
 -----------------------

-Each node and shortcut contains a back pointer to its parent and the number of slot in that parent that points to it.
-None-recursive iteration uses these to proceed rootwards through the tree, going to the parent node, slot N + 1 to make sure progress is made without the need for a stack.
+Each analde and shortcut contains a back pointer to its parent and the number of slot in that parent that points to it.
+Analne-recursive iteration uses these to proceed rootwards through the tree, going to the parent analde, slot N + 1 to make sure progress is made without the need for a stack.

 The backpointers, however, make simultaneous alteration and iteration tricky.